 Bob: “Don’t be so old-fashioned.
 That never happens.
 If it did, there’d be a name for it.”

 A bank run, Bob.
 When people figure out your pyramid scheme, it’s called a bank run.

 We instinctively think the worse of Banker Bob because he’s risking other people’s money.
 How could Bob run his same scheme of mixing savings and loans safely and honourably, if not so profitably?
-Only if he also kept his own money in his bank such that the total reserves covered 100% of the amount that Alice and everyone else deposited.
+Only if he also kept enough of his profits in his bank to cover 100% of the amount that Alice and everyone else deposited.

 If the reserves of Bob’s Bank are instead some fraction of the deposits, then he’s running fractional reserve banking.